 - an extra operational load to organise transhipments to urban distribution centres and other public or private logistics infrastructures so cargos can be split up and transferred to transport modes authorised in city centres.
 Apart from the extra cost of physically dividing up cargos and the logistical headache this brings, using the newly built infrastructures will clearly not come free of charge…

-- a proliferation of additional resources dedicated to delivering the last mile, in particular, for example, using bikes to transport in city centres, which is now trending, but which obviously is limited by the distances that can be travelled, the weight of the shipment, and the number of delivery points served by each deliverer over the course of one day.
+- a proliferation of additional resources dedicated to , in particular, for example, using bikes to transport in city centres, which is now trending, but which obviously is limited by the distances that can be travelled, the weight of the shipment, and the number of delivery points served by each deliverer over the course of one day.
 Also, while some delivery bicycles will in theory bear loads of up to 300 kilograms, not everything can be delivered on a bike (!) and so recourse to higher capacity modes of transport will always be needed, these themselves being subject to limited access times in the city centre.

 This means that transporters are going to have work into schedules for delivery routes: